Journal Entries

 4. Click Save

-Instead of deleting a journal entry, you can void it.
-Voiding preserves the full audit trail – the entry stays in your records but is marked as inactive and no longer affects account balances.
+Rather than deleting a journal entry, you can void it.
+Voiding preserves the full audit trail — the entry stays in your records but a reversing entry is created so it no longer affects account balances.

 How to Void an Entry